top of page

 The series contains over 70 individual images, many of which represent recurring motifs commonly seen in Kentridge’s art, ink drawings, sculptures, and stage productions.
 They depict everyday images such as coffee pots, trees, cats, female nudes, typewriters, horses, and birds.

 Kentridge is known for his work in printmaking.
 In this series gestural marks are achieved in linocut with a remarkable likeness to an ink drawing.
-The prints began as simple Indian ink drawings, for which Kentridge used what he calls a “good brush” and
+The prints began as simple Indian ink drawings, for which Kentridge used what he calls a “good brush” and a “bad brush”.
+The former refers to the pristine new brush, which gives perfectly intentional lines.
+The latter has damaged, splayed bristles which gives a less certain mark.
+Artists tend to discard the worn, mistreated brush but Kentridge embraces its

 individual qualities.